Servicing: Victoria, Oak Bay, Saanich, Uplands, and the University area.

 Do you need the assistance of a residential or commercial Realtor?
 Realtors are licensed by the Province of British Columbia.
 They work with you to find an appropriate property and guide you throughout the process.
 They are aware of the present market conditions and property values, they are experienced negotiators, and they are there to assist you by reviewing online systems and exploring various properties and their neighbourhoods.

 Will you need a mortgage?
-Will you be working with a chartered bank, private lender, or mortgage broker for your financing?
-Mortgage Brokers are licensed in the Province of British Columbia, and they can assist you in obtaining financing.
-Your Broker becomes part of the Purchase Process and will work to save you time and money.
-Remember that a pre-approval is only the first step, and once you choose your property there will be further information required by the bank before they give their final approval.
+Will you be working with a chartered bank, a private lender, or a mortgage broker for your financing?
+Mortgage brokers are licensed in British Columbia, and they can assist you in obtaining financing.
+Your broker becomes part of the Purchase process and will work to save you time and money.
+Remember that pre-approval is only the first step, and once you choose your property, there will be further information required by the bank before they give their final approval.

 "A person may be the sole owner of a parcel of land.
 Alternatively, a person may be either a joint tenant or a tenant-in-common with one or more other persons.
 Under joint tenancy, there is the right of survivorship.
 This means that if one joint owner dies, the surviving joint tenant(s) on proof of death acquires the deceased's interest in the land.
 When a tenant-in-common dies, that person's share in the land goes to his/her heirs, not to the surviving tenants."

 Also, if you are joint tenants there is equal ownership, but with tenancy in common, there can be an uneven split (e.g. 25% to owner A, 75% to owner B).

 For further detailed information, please contact our office and we will be happy to answer any questions you may have.